AjitTK/GroceryCalculator/README.md

 # GroceryCalculator
-The simple calculator to calculate how many days your grocery will last ?
+The simple calculator can be used in COVID-19 situation to calculate how many days your grocery will last ?

 ```sh